Bao Si: Legacy

 Then in a stinking yurt she became a traitorous slut.

 In the end she could not escape the pain of the tightening noose;

 Would it not have been better to accept being a mere concubine?"

-This legacy provides insight into how Bao Si may have been initially seen as a virtuous woman, but in the end she was a contributing factor to the mythical fall of Western Zhou and degradation of the Zhou dynasty.
+While Bao Si may have initially been seen as a virtuous woman, her legacy provides insight into how she was a major contributing factor to the Western Zhou in Chinese myth.